Who we are

 After five generations of farming along the Sacramento River, we like to say that our roots run deep here at Scribner Bend.

 The seed of our family legacy started way back in 1893 when George Washington Scribner, lured into farming by the rich, deep soils of the Sacramento River Delta, settled his young family on a pear ranch along what was then called Silver Bend.
-This curve in the river was a vital shipping stop, putting the family farm right at a major pulse-point in the tight-knit Delta community.
+This curve in the river was a regular shipping stop, putting the family farm right at a key pulse-point in the tight-knit Delta community.
 Over the ensuing years, one generation of dedicated farmers followed the other, and “Silver Bend” inevitably changed names to “Scribner Bend.”

-In 1992, Mark George Scribner, II, planted the first rows of wine grapes along Scribner Bend – mostly Chardonnay and Tempranillo.
-He and his wife Lorraine renovated the 1918 barn on the property, transforming it into the iconic heart of their new venture, Scribner Bend Vineyards.
+Then in 1992, Mark George Scribner, II, planted the first rows of wine grapes along Scribner Bend – mostly Chardonnay and Tempranillo.
+He and his wife Lorraine subsequently renovated the 1918 barn on the property, transforming it into the iconic heart of their new venture, Scribner Bend Vineyards.
 Still closely tied to the life of the community, Mark & Lorraine developed every aspect of SBV with an eye towards creating opportunities for connection and celebration.
 They opened their doors in 2002, and we have been raising delicious glass after delicious glass with locals and visitors alike ever since.

 18-year-old George Washington Scribner leaves the homestead in Palmyra, Kansas

 George and his wife Sophie settle along Silver Bend